stuyy/tires-react/README.md

 # Tires React Project

 1. Clone the repository
+2. CD into the project directory
-2. Install all dependencies using `yarn install`
+3. Install all dependencies using `yarn install`
-3. Run the project using `yarn start`
+4. Run the project using `yarn start`

 # Contributing